thejennywang/ma-student-directory/README.md

 Day 6 - directory 6/
 ---------------------
 Paired with the lovely Zoe (@zoeabryant) today and we started to TDD our student directory from scratch.
-She taught me some fun sublime shortcuts!
+She taught me some fun sublime shortcuts !